-A renowned, nationally-ranked academic medical and research health system based in the Los Angeles area and inclusive of two acute care hospitals, more than 40 outpatient facilities and a medical group practice.
+A renowned, nationally-ranked academic medical and research health system based in the Los Angeles area and inclusive of two acute care hospitals, more than 40 outpatient facilities, and a medical group practice.

 Highly regarded for its many acclaimed specialists and patient care, the organization was still challenged with needing to develop a stronger national reputation among referring physicians.
 Aside from growing volume, referring physicians are key to building reputation and credibility among peers and in rankings such as U.S. News & World Report.
 The organization was already earning solid national rankings, but these numbers had room to move higher.

-Moveo worked closely with the organization’s Department of Planning to dig deep into the data and insights behind their current rankings.
-We also partnered with many leading vendors (such as U.S. News & World Report’s Hospital Data and Insights tool, Doximity and Medscape among others) to explore the full range of possibilities for physician communication and networking.
+Movéo worked closely with the organization’s Department of Planning to dig deep into the data and insights behind their current rankings.
+We also partnered with many leading vendors (such as U.S. News & World Report’s Hospital Data and Insights tool, Doximity, and Medscape among others) to explore the full range of possibilities for physician communication and networking.
 Finally, we closely analyzed the latest research on physician communication preferences.
 We wanted to confirm: do they prefer live presentations?
 Which digital channels are most effective in reaching them?

-We analyzed what regions had physicians with a higher regard of our client, enabling more precisely targeted communications.
+We analyzed which regions had physicians with a higher regard of our client, enabling more precisely targeted communications.
 In addition, we were able to draw more parallels between our clinical leads and how their peers submitted U.S. News and World Report ballots.
 We also learned that referring physicians prefer a marketing mix built on peer-to-peer influence using robust specialty-specific content.
-From these insights began development of a marketing strategy that promoted our organization’s clinical care and research, new techniques, treatment guidelines, case presentations and clear protocols for connecting/referring patients.
+From these insights began development of a marketing strategy that promoted our organization’s clinical care and research, new techniques, treatment guidelines, case presentations, and clear protocols for connecting/referring patients.
 Our goal was to help referring physicians understand our organization’s differentiators and start seeing it as a destination for specialty care.